sipos/Promethean_ActiveConnect/README.md

 * I could now disconnect the Ethernet and the WiFi worked
 * Signing-in to Firefox to share bookmarks, passwords, settings, etc, probably makes sense
 * Backing up files somewhere off-site obviously makes sense too
+* Some sort of firewall may be advisable if you are using untrusted networks.
+I don't think it enables anything by default.

 ### Suggested software